rlivings39/learning-ai/pytorch-intro/README.md

 Bias correction can be done with experimental correction or analytical correction.

+### Standard PTQ flow

+The authors recommend the following flow

+* **Cross-layer equalization** First apply cross-layer equalization (CLE), to help with depth-wise separable layers and more
+* **Add quantizers** Choose quantizers and add quantization operations in the network depending on hardware.
+Use symmetric for weights and asymmetric for activations.
+Per-channel help if the hardware supports them.
+* **Weight range setting** MSE based criteria is recommended.
+Min-max can be useful for per-channel.
+* **AdaRound** If a calibration data set exists apply AdaRound to optimize rounding.
+Crucial for low bit (e.g. 4-bit) quantization
+* **Bias correction** Without a calibration set but with batch normalization use analytical bias correction instead.
+* **Activation range setting** Determine the quantization ranges of all data dependent tensors in the network (i.e., activations).
+Use the MSE based criteria for most of the layers, which requires a small calibration set to find the minimum MSE loss.
+BN range setting doesn't require data.

 ## Using this repo

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`